Ayushma00/Human_Activity_Recognition/README.md

 It is an AI based project that can identify and recognize human activity from a video source and classify it based on the activity thus performed.
 For now, it can classify only upto 6 classes: Walking, Standing, Talking to Phone, Squatting, Yoga , Waving Hands.

-## Motivation
-This project is created for the selection of ALpha AI data science internship.

 ## Video Demo